alauda/terraform-acp-modules/modules/clusterintegration/README.md

-# The Terraform module for Alauda Container Platform Project
+# The `ClusterIntegration` module for Alauda Container Platform

 What capabilities does the current Module provide: